francescomucio/tee-as-transformation/docs/user-guide/data-quality-tests.md

 ## Custom SQL Tests

 You can create custom SQL tests by placing `.sql` files in a `tests/` folder in your project (alongside the `models/` folder).
+SQL tests come in two types:

+- **Generic SQL Tests**: Reusable tests with placeholders (like `@table_name`) that can be applied to multiple tables
+- **Singular SQL Tests**: Tests with hardcoded table names for table-specific validations

-These tests work like dbt's generic tests and can be reused across multiple tables or made table-specific.
+These tests work like dbt's generic and singular tests.

 ### Project Structure